gruvix/CRUD-Clubs/README.md

 ### Limited Security:

-    The app lacks mechanisms to prevent unauthorized access or data manipulation:
-        User requests are not validated to ensure they only modify their own data.
-        Password protection is not implemented, making accounts vulnerable to unauthorized access.
+    The app lacks mechanisms to prevent unauthorized access or data manipulation since password protection is not implemented, making accounts vulnerable to unauthorized access.

 ### Inconsistent Error Handling: